nscon-gmbh/meraki-quick-check/README.md

 ## Description

-This script provides a quick and brief overview of the organization networks from the Meraki Dashboard API v1.
+This script provides a quick and brief overview of the organization networks from the Meraki Dashboard API v1 you have access to using your Meraki API key.

+If you want to get a complete health check please take a look at the [Meraki Health Check](https://developer.cisco.com/codeexchange/github/repo/obrigg/meraki-health-check/) repository.

 ## Installation

-Note: This installation was done on macOS Monterey Version 12.4.
+Note: This installation was done on macOS Monterey 12.4 using Python 3.9.13.

 1. Clone the repository and change into new directory: